ropensci-archive/rmetadata/README.md

 # rmetadata #

-`rmetadata` accesses article metadata using the OAI-PMH harvester across many sources.

-You do not need an API key.

-Documentation for OAI-PMH in general [here](http://www.openarchives.org/OAI/openarchivesprotocol.html).
+`rmetadata` gives you access to scholarly metadata around the web.

 `rmetadata` is part of the rOpenSci project, visit http://ropensci.org to learn more.